-Providers shall not use the Lie Bet or South Oaks Gambling Screen as the initial tool to identify those who may need services.
+Providers shall not use the Lie Bet or South Oaks Gambling Screen as the initial screening tool to identify those who may need services.

-Clients scoring a positive outcome on one or more of these tools should then be administered the DMHA identified enrollment tool, which is currently the South Oaks Gambling Screen (SOGS) or the South Oaks Gambling Screen Revised Adolescent (SOGS-RA).
-The SOGS is currently the required tool for identifying eligibility for receiving funding for disordered gambling treatment services through the agencies' provider agreement with the state.
+Clients scoring a positive outcome on the BBGS screening tool should then be administered the DMHA identified assessment/enrollment tool, which is currently the South Oaks Gambling Screen (SOGS) or the South

+Oaks Gambling Screen-Revised Adolescent (SOGS-RA).
+The SOGS/SOGS-RA is currently the required tool for identifying eligibility to receiving funding for disordered gambling treatment services through the agencies' provider agreement with the state.
+Providers should also complete the DSM-V worksheet with the SOGS/SOGS-RA and place the results in the client's file.
+The result of the SOGS/SOGS-RA and the DSM-V worksheet shall guide the plans for treatment.

-Note: The South Oaks Gambling Screen (SOGS) and the South Oaks Gambling Screen Revised Adolescent (SOGS-RA) are the assessment tools used currently for Enrollment into treatment in Indiana.
-The SOGS is based on DSM-IV criteria, is widely used, and has a good reliability and validity rate in clinical samples (Lesieur & Blume, 1987).
-When administering the SOGS, clinicians are instructed to complete the form with the consumer and to ask questions that reflect gambling behavior 12 months prior to the screening.
-Just handing the form to the client to complete is not using the tool with fidelity.
+Note: The South Oaks Gambling Screen (SOGS) and the South Oaks Gambling Screen-Revised Adolescent (SOGS-RA) are the assessment tools currently used for enrollment to receive gambling treatment services in Indiana.
+The SOGS is based on DSM-IV criteria, (Lesieur & Blume, 1987).
+When administering the SOGS/SOGS-RA, clinicians are to complete the form with the consumer and to ask questions that reflect gambling behavior 12 months prior to the screening.

+Handing the form to the client to complete on their own IS

+NOT using the tool with fidelity.

-SFY 19--Procedures for Enrolling Consumers with Disordered Gambling
+SFY 2022 - Procedures for Enrolling Consumers with Disordered Gambling